SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

             fontproperties=theme.FONTS['axis'],
             color=theme.COLOURS['text']['axis'])

-The colour of the tick labels on the colorbar is set by calling the :py:meth:`axes.tick_params` method on the axes object with a colour provided by :kbd:`theme`.
+The colour of the tick labels on the colorbar is set by calling the :py:meth:`axes.tick_params` method on the axes object with a colour provided by ``theme``.

 .. _PlotTracerSurface: